To the Home Page

 SainSmart 3018-PROVer V2

 KiCad is my PCB design software of choice.
 It’s open source, and it works on Linux1 (available on Flathub).
 It might be annoying to use, but it’s better than paying for EAGLE Fusion 360 or trying to work around the limitations of its non-commercial version.
-It’s easy to create new symbols and footprints, but usually you’ll find them in the built-in library or online.
+It’s easy to create new symbols and footprints in KiCad, but usually you’ll find them in the built-in library or online.
 There are 3D models for select components as well.
 Finally, you can run batch tasks using the Python scripting console.

 People often recommend FlatCAM to postprocess Gerber/Excellon files, and Candle to control the router.
 These are, in my honest opinion, the worst choices.
 FlatCAM has an overcomplicated user interface that is changed on every single release, so all video tutorials become useless in no time.
 Parameter options conflict with each other, and there are no basic optimization features such as milling path reduction or a reasonable drilling order.
 Candle’s UI does not fit on a smaller screen, auto-leveling seems not to work properly, and you can’t run this app on modern Linux distros even in Xorg mode.
 I’ve used a Windows virtual machine to work around these issues, but eventually, I switched to pcb2gcode and Universal Gcode Sender (UGS).